 Like other inventions, computers can be utilized in a wide variety of methods, as per the requirement of the user.
 Some users utilize computers to their best ability for the betterment of the world and its inhabitants, while others use them to cause harm and damage.
 Since the advent of the internet, criminals have been deceiving and exploiting users through fraudulent activities and practices.
 It has become important to impede these criminals’ attacks before the damage gets more severe.

 According to the Federal Trade Commission’s “Consumer Sentinel Network Data Book,” the most common types of fraud complaints registered last year included imposter scams, debt collection, and identity theft.
 Credit card fraud was the most widely occurring in identity theft cases — about 167,000 people reported a fake credit card account that was opened using their personal information.
-In 2017, it is estimated that in the USA about 16.7 million people became victims of identity frauds.
+In 2017, it is estimated that in the USA about 16.7 million people became victims of identity fraud.
 The cost of such an organized attack on online user identities is estimated to be USD 16.8 billion.

 Financial Regulations to the Rescue

 Such losses are causing immense damage to the businesses as well as the world economy.
 To fight this problem, law enforcement agencies teamed up with the financial regulatory authorities to introduce KYC and AML regulations for businesses.
 These compliances ensure that businesses properly know their customers before conducting any transaction with them.
 Although these regulations were introduced primarily for banks and financial institutions due to their financial significance.
 However, nowadays, many businesses are also complying with these regulations to increase their security.